-It seems that when it comes to a business life, this ancient proverb is even more true.
+It seems that when it comes to business life, this ancient proverb is even more true.
 Misconduct of an employee in front of a customer or erroneous judgment can lead to a negative experience and from there on reach the point of actual harm to the business.

-Your Business's online reputation is based not only on the way it is presented by you on your website and social media, but also (and these days, mainly) on what is written about you in the various online channels - social media, blogs, review sites and the like.
+Your business's online reputation is based not only on the way it is presented by you on your website and social media, but also (and these days, mainly) on what is written about you in the various online channels - social media, blogs, review sites and the like.
 Thus, users can have a significant impact on your business.

 If you haven't started allocating resources to online reviews, including tracking, encouraging positive reviews and addressing negative customer experiences before they reach the online discussion – these numbers will convince you that it's time to do so:

 - Every minute 50 reviews are posted online.